RoelantD/Workshop-AIBOT/readme.md

 ## Exercises

 #### Exercise 1 - Setup the board
-In this first exercise we are going to connect all the sensors to the RaspBerry PI.
+In this first exercise, we are going to connect all the sensors to the Raspberry Pi.
 [Open exercise](Exercise%201/readme.md)

 #### Exercise 2 - Setup your workstation
-In this exercise we are going to deploy a Hello World app to the Raspberry.
+In this exercise, we are going to deploy a Hello World app to the Raspberry.
 [Open exercise](Exercise%202/readme.md)

 ## Challenges

-#### Challenge 1 - Ask me PI
+#### Challenge 1 - Ask me Pi
-In this challenge you are going to make you PI listen to you.
+In this challenge, you are going to make you Pi listen to you.
 [Open challenge](Challenge%201/readme.md)

-#### Challenge 2 - Mood PI
+#### Challenge 2 - Mood Pi
-In this challenge you are going to make the PI is reflect you mood.
+In this challenge, you are going to make the Pi reflect your mood.
 [Open challenge](Challenge%202/readme.md)

-#### Challenge 3 - The Seeing PI
+#### Challenge 3 - The Seeing Pi
-In this challenge you are going to teach your PI to detect objects.
+In this challenge, you are going to teach your Pi to detect objects.
 [Open challenge](Challenge%203/readme.md)

-#### Challenge 4 - Security PI
+#### Challenge 4 - Security Pi
-In this challenge you are going to transform your PI into a security system.
+In this challenge, you are going to transform your Pi into a security system.
 [Open challenge](Challenge%204/readme.md)